A Personal Note

 I first saw Ben Sams' sculpture at the Fountain Gallery in Portland, Oregon shortly after his first exhibit there in 1971.
-I was amazed.
 In 1976, I met him and his wife Cynthia at his second exhibition there.
-We immediately became friends, and I visited them several times at their farm in Snohomish.
+We immediately became friends.
+I visited them several times at their farm in Snohomish, Washington.

-It is difficult to capture the great impact of Sams' art in the 1970's.
-He was a celebrity, as his several television interviews indicate.
-Galleries and viewers were ecstatic over his work.
-Claims like "Sams is perhaps the foremost ceramic sculptor in the country today" or ". . .he's the best ceramic sculptor in the world since Picasso" were made.
-(Reviews) They may be exaggerations, but they demonstrate the regard and enthusiasm for his work.
+It is difficult today to appreciate the great reaction to, and impact of, Sams' art in the 1960’s and 70's.
+As the reviews indicate, galleries were ecstatic about his work.
+Claims such as "SAMS is perhaps the foremost ceramic sculpture in the country today,” or "he’s the best ceramic sculpture in the world since Picasso.” were made.
+They may be exaggerations, but they demonstrate the immense regard and enthusiasm for his work.
+I can attest to the amazement of viewers at his second exhibit at the Fountain Gallery in 1976.
+He was a celebrity in the Northwest art world.
+He was interviewed on television at least three times in Seattle.
 On an unforgettable day, I accompanied him to several galleries, including the prestigious Foster White Gallery in Seattle.
 Without exception he was received with excitement, even awe.

 It was Cynthia Sams who entrusted me with the development of this site and provided me with almost all of its content.
 Her encouragement and support were invaluable.
 It is profoundly sad that she did not live to see it completed or the recent exhibit of Ben’s work at the Portland Art Museum.

 I want to express my deep appreciation to: